The UM chemists' formula for bronze

-On March 27, ten students from the Faculty of Chemistry created a surprise by winning third place in the French Chemists Tournament.
-The only university represented in a competition dominated by the grandes écoles, they were able to perpetuate the tradition of the alchemists by transforming their iron will into a bronze medal.
+On March 27, ten students from the Faculty of Chemistry surprised everyone by taking third place in the French Chemists' Tournament.
+The only university represented in a competition dominated by the grandes écoles, they perpetuated the tradition of the alchemists by transforming their iron will... into a bronze medal.

-" This tournament is a somewhat closed club between very large schools, but this year we managed to slip into the selection " explains Jean-Sébastien Filhol.
-For this teacher-researcher in the chemistry department of the Faculty of Science in Montpellier, the objective of participating in the competition was twofold: to introduce a bit of competition into the teaching process by offering this challenge to the students, and above all "to show them that they have no reason to devalue themselves compared to students from engineering schools.
-Around him, a pedagogical team just as motivated as he is: Jean-Yves Winum, Claude Niebel and Sébastien Clément.
-All they had to do was recruit students...
+" This tournament is a bit of a closed club between very prestigious schools, but this year we managed to slip into the selection," explains Jean-Sébastien Filhol.
+For this teacher-researcher in the chemistry department of Montpellier's Faculty of Science, the aim of taking part in the competition was twofold: to introduce a little competition into the teaching process by offering students this challenge, and above all "to show them that they have no reason to devalue themselves in the face of students from engineering schools ".
+Surrounding him was a teaching team just as determined as himself: Jean-Yves Winum, Claude Niebel and Sébastien Clément.
+All that remained was to recruit students...

-A call was launched in January and very quickly the dream team took shape.
-There are ten of them, their names are Meritxell, Hugo, Bruna, Louise-Marie, Anthony, Omeima, Laura, Lilian, Maria and Audrey and they are all enrolled in a master's degree in chemistry, with a focus on biomolecules, separative chemistry or materials.
+A call went out in January and the dream team quickly took shape.
+There are ten of them, named Méritxell, Hugo, Bruna, Louise-Marie, Anthony, Omeima, Laura, Lilian, Maria and Audrey, and they are all enrolled in a master's degree in chemistry, specializing in biomolecules, separative chemistry or materials.
 What motivated us was the idea of deepening our skills, experimenting and networking," explains Bruna.
-Teamwork and competition then became the driving forces. " And the little group is off to a fast start.
-They only have three months to prepare the eight topics they are required to address.
+Teamwork and competition then became the driving forces. " And the little group is off to a flying start.
+They have just three months to prepare the eight topics they have been given.

 The art of contradiction

-It's quite an art," says Bruna, winner of the contradiction prize in this tournament, " while the other team is exhibiting, you have to do all the bibliographical research on their subject, note the strong points, the weak points, and build a slide show to suggest ways of improving." " Contradiction is a separate job," adds Claude Niebel, " you have to absorb everything the other person says, use your scientific background to fill in the missing points, and know how to show off without dismantling your opponent either. " All this, of course, in front of a jury of professionals made up of scientists and industrialists.
+It's quite an art," recounts Bruna, winner of the contradiction prize in this tournament, " while the other team is exhibiting, you have to do all the bibliographical research on their subject, note the strong points, the weak points, and build a slide show to propose avenues for improvement."
+Contradiction is a job in itself," adds Claude Niebel, " you have to absorb everything the other person says, use your scientific background to fill in the gaps, and know how to make the most of yourself without dismantling your opponent either. " All this, of course, in front of a professional jury of scientists and industrialists.

 Another image of chemistry

-A bio-based green pepper, a blue orange created by extracting natural polyphenols from wine or an egg cooked in vodka.
-The solutions proposed by the students seduced the jury to the point of awarding them a third place that their competitors were probably not expecting.
-They introduced a sustainable development dimension into the technical solutions they created and thus showed that chemistry can contribute to solving current problems," emphasizes Jean-Yves Winum.
-For Sébastien Clément, " beyond the technical performance, the interest of this competition is also to give a more accessible, more concrete image of chemistry to the public.
+A bio-sourced green pepper, a blue orange created by extracting natural polyphenols from wine, or an egg cooked in vodka.
+The solutions proposed by the students won over the jury to the extent that they were awarded third place, which their competitors probably didn't expect.
+They introduced a sustainable development dimension into the technical solutions they created, showing that chemistry can help solve today's problems," emphasizes Jean-Yves Winum.
+For Sébastien Clément, " over and above technical performance, the competition is also about giving the public a more accessible, more concrete image of chemistry.
 This is essential at a time when science is increasingly being called into question.